igorolhovskiy/volts/README.md

 Scenarios ['49-teams-follow-forward', '50-team-no-answer-forward'] are failed!
 ```
 That means your system is not OK, or something need to be tuned with the tests.</br>
-Not really much to describe here, just read info on the console.
+Not really much to describe here, just read info on the console

 ## Scenario Examples